Entry Fee is $1,500 per boat.

 Payment for Cash Awards

 Prior to fishing, each tournament boat must designate a representative payee to receive payment for all cash awards.
 Payment of cash awards is by check.
 A single check will be written to the boat’s representative payee for the combined total of tournament cash awards and optional cash awards.
-Checks will be written after the Awards Ceremony on Sunday.
 King Master accepts no responsibility for the division of any cash awards between team members.

 Weather: Tournament Delay or Cancellation